 Plan on visiting the monastery when the boys’ choir is performing.
 The choir is one of the oldest boys’ choirs in Europe.
 It is a joy to hear. (check the Escolania boys choir website for performance times)

-We combined this visit with a trip to the Penedés area where the sparkling wine, cava, is produced.
+We combined the visit to Monserrat with a trip to the Penedés area where vineyards produce cava, Spain’s sparkling wine.
 We visited the Codorniu vineyards where the Codorniu family have been making cava for 17 generations.
 A tour of this facility is a lot of fun.
 You descend 40 meters into the earth to the tunnels where the cava is stored.
 A tour train whizzes through the 16 miles of tunnels before bringing you to the sampling room.

 We booked this tour with Viator and highly recommend the itinerary: Private Montserrat and Penedes Tour from Barcelona